 A single loud bang busted the cutthroat's shoulder, dangling the attached arm.
 He growled in pain and a thin piece of rusted metal splashed into a nearby puddle.
 The cutthroat thrashed for the weapon with his working arm.
 Slapping water this way and that.
 Any semblance of a limp was gone.
 Another loud bang tore through his leg.

-The cindered man strode past the bonfire, pulling one of the red shards in the gloved hand.
+The Cindered Man strode past the bonfire, pulling one of the red shards in the gloved hand.
 "Die easy now and we can send you with some company."

 The cutthroat found their weapon, waving the piece of wet metal.
 Their hip splashing, submerged in the puddle.
 Globs of rust sizzled against the searing shards.
 "Get back."

 "Why?"
-The cindered man froze, craned over the cutthroat, still as a stone.
+The Cindered Man froze, craned over the cutthroat, still as a stone.
 "I can save him the trip."
 His bandana twisted over his face.
 "But he disobeyed an order."
 Dark shadows overtook his eyes except for the beads of red reflecting from the cooling shard.
 They seemed to hold their own fire, brighter than the shard.
 "What about the weapon?
 Yes, three strikes seem just."
 Tension is the bandana relaxed, and he stood tall.
 "Apologies.
 I can't save you the trip, but I can shorten your journey.
 If you see her, tell her to look for the flame."

 "What?
 See who?"
 The cutthroat sneered, gasping in pain.
-The cindered man answered with a bang, tearing into the cutthroat's other leg.
+The Cindered Man answered with a bang, tearing into the cutthroat's other leg.
 Desperate and afraid, they crawled with the last of their strength.
 Spilling a trail of red into the rubble.

 Kayah retreated into the shadow.
 The man was unlike anyone from the guild she'd ever seen.
 And a brutal weapon.
 Incredible strength and speed from sound alone.
 Maybe Jaxith would know more from before he arrived in Old Caechora.
 She had lingered too long; she needed to reach the storeroom.